Ayush123-ux-ai/customer-churn-analysis-dashboard-using-Power-BI/README.md

 --------------------
 ## Project Overview
 This project focuses on analyzing customer churn behavior using interactive business intelligence dashboards.
-The main objective of this project is to identify the key factors that influence customer churn and help businesses improve customer retention strategies.The dashboard provides insights into customer demographics, account activity, customer feedback, balance trends, and churn patterns across different customer groups.
+The main objective of this project is to identify the key factors that influence customer churn and help businesses improve customer retention strategies.The dashboard provides insights into customer demographics, customer feedback, balance trends, and churn patterns across different customer groups.

 ----------------------------